cherrylabs/arx-project/README.md

     - laravel debug-bar
     - gulp generator
     - angular generator (controller, directive, filter etc.)
-    - Additionnal classes like a Image class helper, Dummy text generator, Hook helper etc.
+    - Additionnal classes like a Image class helper, Dummy text generator, Hook helper, Opengraph reader etc.
     - Startup layouts with bootstrap structure
     - helpers for Bootstrap
+    - Api usefull class and helpers
+    - Useful traits to use in your model to handle fileupload, etc.
  - Angular + Bootstrap3 + common ui plugins
  - Vagrant config with PHP 5.4, benstalkd, mongo config if you need it
  - Gulp default config to handle your assets